TanJunHong/CZ4010-Project/README.md

 - Variables that contains sensitive information are immediately deleted with `del` after usage.
 - We make use of cryptographic libraries instead of writing our own, as they are maintained by cryptography experts and are likely to be more reliable.

+#### Integrity
+- We generate a MAC tag which can be used to check if the vault has been tampered with.
+If it is tampered, the user will be notified and logged out.
+- scrypt is used to generate the secret key for MAC, and Poly1305 is used to generate the MAC tag itself.

 ### Speed